A Guide to Driving Around Iceland

 If driving at night, try to not to get too distracted by the wonderful Northern Lights.
 If you want to watch the lights dancing and flickering above, make sure to pull in, park and put on your hazard lights to alert oncoming traffic.

 Throughout Iceland, off-road driving is strictly forbidden as it destroys the environment and natural landscape.
 Car insurance providers will not cover you if you crash or damage your rental car while driving off-road.
-In addition, the fine for driving off-road is anything up to $5,000!
-It’s best not to risk it, right?
+In addition, the fine for driving off-road is anything up to $5,000.

 Iceland’s Road System

-Many of the top Icelandic tourist attractions are located along the Ring Road, or along other paved roads.
-These main roads are generally accessible with a regular car, so there’s no need to hire a 4WD vehicle in such cases.
+Many of the top Icelandic tourist attractions are located along the Ring Road or other paved roads.
+The main roads are accessible with a regular car, so there’s no need to hire a 4WD vehicle.

 During the summertime, more attractions can be accessed with a 2WD rental car than during winter because the weather conditions aren’t as harsh.